Abhradeep1994/msds610-EDApresentation/README.md

 Cleaning and Identifying data types

 ### Bar Plots
-To find the best model, we compared the accuracy of three candidate models:

 #### Scatter Plots

 #### Other Plots

 ### Conclusion
-Data Cleaning

 Thank you for taking the time to read about our presentation on EDA.
 We hope you realized the importance of EDA and why a data scientist should do good EDA before taking any decision or steps